 Because trauma exposure can lead to such a wide range of symptoms, and because the symptoms affect almost all realms of functioning, therapists working with trauma survivors must become conversant in a wide range of treatment strategies.
 Following the lead of Norcross & Wampold (2011), who have discussed the importance of tailoring the therapy to the client in terms of the client’s stage of change and her symptoms and capacities, trauma-informed therapists will carefully assess and develop a treatment plan, in collaboration with the client, that reflects the client’s particular needs and difficulties.
 Each of the specific trauma treatments described above offers some interventions that may be helpful to some trauma survivors, and less so to others.
 Careful consideration of the overarching model of trauma treatment in the choice of interventions will always remain foundational to competent work with this population.

 Readers should also consult with their professional organizations for practice guidelines as they emerge.
-ISTSS (istss.org), ISSTD (isst-d.org), and the American Psychological Association (apa.org), all either have completed, or are in the process of preparing, clinical treatment guidelines for PTSD, complex trauma, and dissociation.
+ISTSS (istss.org), ISSTD (isst-d.org), and the American Psychological Association (apa.org), all have published, and continue to update, clinical treatment guidelines for PTSD, complex trauma, and dissociation.

 The next course in this series addresses the person of the trauma-informed therapist.
 Issues of cultural competence and awareness, countertransference, and vicarious traumatization are necessary components of competent practice, particularly given the emotional effects of trauma work on clinicians.